pangrongxian/AIDLDemo/README.md

 //Note: There is a very important thing to note is: the service side of aidl files and aidl file on the client to be consistent, and the package name must be the same.

-01. First generation aidl file, as follows:
+one: First generation aidl file, as follows:
 // IMyAidlInterface.aidl
 package com.example.prx.aidldemo;